DataONEorg/Education/_lessons/lessons/10_policy/index.md

    * Can apply to technologies and data
 * Use of Human Subjects
    * Personally identifiable information of any kind
-   * E.g., HIPAA as governing law for personal health information ]
+   * E.g., Health Insurance Portability and Accountability Act (HIPAA) as governing law for personal health information ]

 .one-third[